joshrp/moonlight-docs/Setup-Guide.md

 To disconnect from your PC while streaming, swipe from the left edge of the screen.

+iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.

 ## Touchscreen Controls for Android or iOS

 Moonlight for Android and iOS use the touch screen as a way of controlling the mouse cursor.
 Multi-touch devices can emulate more mouse functions than single-touch devices.